notahacker8/RobloxCheats/README.md

  - Run <b>patch_roblox_file()</b> before opening roblox to allow for flying and breakpoints.
  - Compile libESP.dylib for the architecture of Roblox
  - Change the file paths at the top of main.m for <b>YOUR</b> machine.
+ - It is recommended to use <b>DYLD_INSERT_LIBRARIES</b> inside a shell script to run roblox with libESP.dylib.

 ## Images